-More recently, the Crédit Agricole CIB Group adopted the Group approach by adopting the Group Ethical Charter.
-As a result, Crédit Agricole CIB reviewed its code of conduct in 2018 to take into account and apply all of the Ethics Charter topics.
+More recently, the Crédit Agricole CIB adopted the Credit Agricole Group approach by adopting the Group Ethical Charter.
+As a result, Crédit Agricole CIB reviewed its code of conduct to take into account and apply all of the Ethics Charter topics.